withastro/astro/README.md

 Some important concepts here:

 - `routes = allTags.map((tag) => ({ tag }))`: Astro handles pagination for you automatically.
 But when it needs to generate multiple routes, this is where you tell Astro about all the possible routes.
-This way, when you run `astro build`, your static build isn‘t missing any pages.
+This way, when you run `astro build`, your static build isn’t missing any pages.
 - `permalink: ({ params }) => `/tag/${params.tag}/`: this is where you tell Astro what the generated URL should be.
-Note that while you have control over this, the root of this must match the filename (it‘s best **NOT** to use `/pages/$tag.astro`to generate`/year/$year.astro`; that should live at `/pages/$year.astro` as a separate file).
+Note that while you have control over this, the root of this must match the filename (it’s best **NOT** to use `/pages/$tag.astro`to generate`/year/$year.astro`; that should live at `/pages/$year.astro` as a separate file).
-- `allPosts.filter((post) => post.tag === params.tag)`: we aren‘t returning all posts here; we‘re only returning posts with a matching tag. _What tag,_ you ask?
+- `allPosts.filter((post) => post.tag === params.tag)`: we aren’t returning all posts here; we’re only returning posts with a matching tag. _What tag,_ you ask?
 The `routes` array has `[{ tag: 'javascript' }, { tag: '…`, and all the routes we need to gather.
 So we first need to query everything, but only return the `.filter()`ed posts at the very end.

 Other things of note is that we are sorting like before, but we filter by the frontmatter `tag` property, and return those at URLs.

 These are still paginated, too!
 But since there are other conditions applied, they live at a different URL.

 Lastly, what about `/year/*`?
 Well hopefully you can figure that out from here.
 It follows the exact same pattern, except using `post.date` frontmatter.
-You‘ll grab the year from that date string, and sort probably newest to oldest rather than alphabetical.
-You‘ll also change `params.tag` to `params.year` (or whatever you name it), but otherwise most everything else should be the same.
+You’ll grab the year from that date string, and sort probably newest to oldest rather than alphabetical.
+You’ll also change `params.tag` to `params.year` (or whatever you name it), but otherwise most everything else should be the same.

 ##### Tips

 - Having to load different collections in different `$[collection].astro` files might seem like a pain at first, until you remember **you can create reusable components!** Treat `/pages/*.astro` files as your one-off routing & data fetching logic, and treat `/components/*.astro` as your reusable markup.
 If you find yourself duplicating things too much, you can probably use a component instead!
 - Stay true to `/pages/$[collection].astro` naming.
 If you have an `/all-posts/*` route, then use `/pages/$all-posts.astro` to manage that.
-Don‘t try and trick `permalink` to generate too many URL trees; it‘ll only result in pages being missed when it comes time to build.
+Don’t try and trick `permalink` to generate too many URL trees; it’ll only result in pages being missed when it comes time to build.
 - Need to load local markdown?
-Try `import.meta.glob('./data/*.md')`
+Try `import.meta.fetchContent('./data/*.md')`
 - Need to load remote data?
 Simply `fetch()` to make it happen!

 ## 🚀 Build & Deployment